First Indian circumnavigation: Trinidad to Panama City

 The boat then sailed to Bridgetown, Barbados and then to Kingston, Jamaica.
 From there the boat crossed the Panama Canal.

 At Panama City, the boat was taken out of the water and overhauled at the local US Naval Base.
 Minor repairs were carried out, barnacles removed and the hull was given a fresh coat of anti-fouling paint by the crew.

 Panama City to Auckland

 The voyage in the northern Pacific Ocean was relatively calm.
 With good winds Trishna sailed the 3,200 nautical miles – from Galapagos to Marquesas Islands non-stop in 23 days.
 This was her fastest passage so far.

-Trishna halted at Tahiti and then sailed onward to Raratonga and Suva, Fiji.
+Trishna halted at Tahiti and then sailed onward to Rarotonga and Suva, Fiji.
 The weather remained adverse on the leg from Fiji to Auckland.
 Winter had already set in the Southern Hemisphere by this time and the sail was extremely punishing for the crew in the wet and cold conditions.

-Trishna again had a perilous encounter with some whales between Raratonga and Fiji.
+Trishna again had a perilous encounter with some whales between Rarotonga and Fiji.
 On three occasions whales came within 10 to 15 meters of the yacht, dived underneath and swam nearby flipping their huge tails.